-Ormiston Academies Trust is committed to safeguarding children, and we expect everyone who works in our academy to share this commitment.
-This policy sets out how Ormiston Sir Stanley Matthews Academy will deliver these responsibilities.
+Ormiston Academies Trust is committed to safeguarding children and expects everyone who works for the trust to share this commitment.

+This policy sets out how Ormiston Sir Stanley Matthews will deliver these responsibilities.

-- 2.1.1.This policy must be read in conjunction with the statutory guidance documents 'Keeping children safe in education' (September 2023), 'Working together to safeguard children' (July 2018), a guide to inter-agency working to safeguard and promote the welfare of children. - 2.1.2.Furthermore, we will follow the procedures set out by the {1.
-Stoke on Trent and Staffordshire Local Authorities 2.
-The Chief Constable (Staffordshire Police) and 3.
-The Clinical Commissioning Group (NHS)}
+2.1.1.
+This policy must be read in conjunction with the statutory guidance documents 'Keeping children safe in education' (KCSIE) and 'Working together to safeguard children, a guide to multi- inter-agency working to help, protect and promote the welfare of children (WTTSC) and does not supersede those statutory documents.